Setup MDCB Data Plane

 • A working headless/open source Tyk Gateway deployed

-Worker DC Configuration
+Worker Gateway Configuration

 Modify the Tyk Gateway configuration (tyk.conf) as follows: "use_db_app_configs": false,